Public Speaking has always been my greatest fear.

 Be Creative.
 Be Different.
 Be Interesting.

-5. The number one criteria your audience is judging you on – and won’t forgive you for
+5. The number #1 thing criteria your audience is judging you on – and won’t forgive you for

 Guess what: Your audience doesn’t really care if you’re nervous.